carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

      - Launch a new EC2 instance from an Amazon Machine Image (AMI) in the second Region
   2. An application has been migrated to Amazon EC2 Linux instances.
 The EC2 instances run several 1-hour tasks on a schedule.
 There is no common programming language among these tasks, as they were written by different teams.
 Currently, these tasks run on a single instance, which raises concerns about performance and scalability.
 Which solution will meet these requirements with the LEAST Operational overhead?
      - The best solution is to create an AMI of the EC2 instance, and then use it as a template for which to launch additional instances using an Auto Scaling Group, allowing the EC2 instances to automatically scale and be launched across multiple Availability Zones.
-     - Lambda is not the best solution because it is not designed to run for 1 hour (mx 15 min)
+     - Lambda is not the best solution because it is not designed to run for 1 hour (max 15 min)

 ### Elastic Load Balancing (ELB)

-- Designed to help **balance the load of incoming traffic** by distributing it across multiple targets/destinations.
+- Designed to help **balance the load of incoming traffic** by distributing it across multiple **targets**/destinations.
   - Target group (ALB o CLB) can have one or more EC2 instances, IP Addresses, lambda functions.
+  - Internal Load Balancers are load balancers which their targets hosted inside Private Subnets
-- It makes the **traffic Scale and Fault Tolerant** (It can balance load **across one or more Availability Zones**)
+- It makes the **traffic Scale and Fault Tolerant**.
+It can balance load **across one or more Availability Zones** (Not in different regions).
-- Internal Load Balancers are load balancers that are inside private subnets
 - Load Balancers have their own **static DNS name** (e.g. <http://myalb-123456789.us-east-1.elb.amazonaws.com>) — you will NEVER be given an IP address
   - If you need the IPv4 address of your end user, look for the `X-Forwarded-For` header.
 - `Health Checks`
-  - Instances monitored by ELB are reported as; InService, or OutofService
+  - Targets monitored by ELB are reported as: `InService`, or `OutofService`
-  - Health Checks checks the instance health by talking to it.
   - `504 Error` means that the gateway has timed out.
 This means that the application not responding within the idle timeout period.
 - Advanced Load Balancers Theory
   - `Stickiness` (a.k.a.
 Session Affinity, Sticky Sessions):
-    - Allows you to **bind a users session to a specific instance**, ensuring all requests in that specific session are sent to the same instance.
+    - Allows you to **bind a users session to a specific target**, ensuring all requests in that specific session are sent to the same target.
     - Use Cases: If you have got an EC2 instance or an application, where you're writing to an EC2 instance like local disk, then of course you would want to enable Sticky.
     - Exam Question: A user trying to visit a website behind a classic load balancer and essentially what's happening is it's just sending all the traffic to one EC2 instance.
 Answer: Disable Sticky session.
     - It works in CLB and ALB.
 (It doesn’t work with NLB)
   - `Cross Zone load Balancing`
-    - It enables **EC2 instances to get equal share of traffic/load across multiple AZs**
+    - It enables **Targets to get equal share of traffic/load across multiple AZs**
     - Use Cases: Route 53 is used for DNS, and it is splitting of our traffic 50/50 and sending the requests to EC2's in two diff AZ's.
 Each AZ has a Load Balancer, The first AZ (US-EAST-1A) has 4 EC2 instances and the second (US-EAST-1B) has only one EC2 instance.
 As result first AZ will split 50% to 4 instances and the second AZ receives 50% on 1 instance.
       - When we enable Cross Zone Load Balancing: The Load balancer will distribute the load evenly among instances on both AZ's.
-  - `Path Patterns` (path-based routing) → can **direct traffic to different EC2 instances based on request URL (path)**.
+  - `Path Patterns` (path-based routing) → can **direct traffic to different targets based on request URL (path)**.
     - Use Case: We got a user and we are using Route 53 for our DNS, enabling Path Patterns we could send request to `www.myurl.com` to AZ1 and `www.myurl.com/images` to instances in AZ2.

 - Types of ELB